joemasilotti/HTTP-Client/README.md

 }
 ```

-GET request with HTTP headers.
+HTTP headers can also be set on `Request`.

 ```swift
 let client = Client()